Beer in Belgium: Glassware

 Chalices and goblets are large, stemmed, bowl-shaped glasses mainly associated with Trappist and Abbey ales.
 The distinction between goblet and chalice is typically in the glass thickness.
 Goblets tend to be more delicate and thin, while the chalice is heavy and thick walled.

-Some chalices are even etched on the bottom to nucleate a stream of bubbles for maintaining a nice head.
+However, a more recent addition, though not traditionally Belgian, is the TeKu beer glass, developed in 2006 by Teo Musso and Kuaska (hence the acronym).
+Designed as a universal beer glass, it has since been embraced by the craft beer community, particularly for styles such as pale ales, IPAs, stouts...

 In addition to the profusion of glasses provided by brewers, some Belgian beer cafés serve beer in their own "house" glassware.
 An example is La Lunette in Brussels.